Radhamalde/Backtester-Engine/README.md

 # Backtesting Engine

 ## Description
 This is a backtesting engine meant to simulate and evaluate the performance of different trading strategies on historical data.
+It will track and output the metrics of each trade and total trades, including giving insight on win rate, average returns, and drawdowns.

 ## Features